Ristosano home Foods and Services for Dysphagia.

 What is the IDDSI funnel and why is it important?

-The IDDSI funnel is a device designed to measure in a standardized way the viscosity of fluids intended for patients with dysphagia, according to the International Dysphagia Diet Standardization Initiative (IDDSI) framework.
-It replaces the previous syringe method and significantly simplifies caregiver verification of consistency levels, making testing more accessible, rapid and repeatable
+The IDDSI funnel is a device designed to measure the viscosity of liquids intended for patients with dysphagia in a standardized manner, in accordance with the IDDSI (International Dysphagia Diet Standardization Initiative) framework.
+It replaces the previous syringe method and significantly simplifies the clinical assessment of consistency levels, making the tests more accessible, faster, and repeatable

-• Ensure that the liquid is well mixed and suitable temperature.
+• Make sure the liquid is thoroughly mixed and at the right temperature.

-• Use the official IDDSI funnel, which integrates a 10 mL syringe and funnel, without the need for additional tools
+• Use the official IDDSI funnel, which includes a 10-mL syringe and a funnel, eliminating the need for additional tools

 • Slowly fill the syringe to the 10 mL mark.

-• Start the test: place the funnel syringe vertically, let the liquid flow by gravity only.
+• Start the test: hold the funnel syringe upright and allow the liquid to flow by gravity alone.

 • Let it run for exactly 10 seconds, then close the lower outlet.

-If the residue is between 6.5 and 7.2 seconds for complete emptying, the level is valid
+If it takes between 6.5 and 7.2 seconds for the tank to empty completely, the level is acceptable

 Residual volume (mL) IDDSI level Description